-The Best Micro Four Thirds (MFT) Lenses in 2018: Review
+Top Best Micro Four Thirds Lenses for Video (2021)

 This Panasonic lens is a very versatile wide zoom for Micro Four Thirds cameras, and offers a 14-28mm equivalent focal length.
-It’s best for shooting for landscape, nature, and architecture.
 It’s a dream lens for most Blackmagic Pocket Cinema Camera 4K owners.
 This Lumix’s widest lens offers super sharp for documentary footage.
+It’s best for shooting for landscape, nature, and architecture.
 For videographers who shoot a lot of landscapes, this lens is a must have.

 - Focal Length 7 – 14mm